cheyanneshariat/OverCite/README.md

 For most users, installation is now just:

 1. Install OverCite from the Chrome Web Store or VS Code Marketplace
-2. Paste your NASA ADS or SciX API token (account settings --> API token)*
+2. Paste your NASA ADS or SciX API token (account settings -> API token)
 3. Start citing

 You do **not** need to clone or download this repository unless you want the manual Firefox install or a local developer copy.